WHO team: Coronavirus unlikely to have leaked from China lab - WTMJ

 She said the next step would be to look more closely at farms.

-Liang Wannian, the head of the Chinese side, said the virus also appeared to have been spreading in other parts of the city than the market, so it remains possible that the virus originated elsewhere.
+Liang, the head of the Chinese team, said the virus also appeared to have been spreading in parts of the city other than the market, so it remains possible that the virus originated elsewhere.

 The team found no evidence that the disease was spreading widely any earlier than the initial outbreak in the second half of December 2019.